-- 5. Assess whether the organization's Policy mentions clearly that activities implemented must provide equal opportunity to all men, women, youth, and other social groups. - a.
-Women and disadvantaged groups are sometimes more shy or they lack information to participate in an activity.
-Thus, there is a need to ensure that participation of various genders is encouraged by clearly mentioning that at least 30%4 of activity participants must be composed of those usually under-represented.
-E.g, if there are fewer women and youth participating, more of them should be encouraged to attend and then an increase of a specific percentage year on year. - b.
-Special and advanced efforts might be needed to include all stakeholders and participate equally. - 6.
-Collaborate with the government agency responsible for the community's well-being, including women's well-being, and collaborate with partners who are more knowledgeable on GESI on the ground to ensure GESI principles are incorporated. - a.
-Include key ministries/agencies and stakeholders in GESI trainings or GESI-related workshops.
-This should be an ongoing process to engage them. - 7.
-Invest resources in training and promoting collaborative approaches. - a.
-Ensure human resources capacity by conducting workshops to share learnings in integrating GESI approaches.
-Sharing experience and examples from case studies with varied geographical settings and scopes and approaches will help identify ways to integrate the GESI Policy. - b.
-The result of the workshop can be documented as a resource for enhancing the capacity of human resources in GESI integration. - 8.
-Consider initial training or workshops for women and other disadvantaged groups to prepare for a particular activity. - a.
-This activity is particularly applied when we work with partners on the ground.
-Some target beneficiaries are not used to getting involved in interventions public speaking, or even more so in talking about marine or fisheries resources.
+- Assess whether the organization's policy mentions clearly that activities implemented must provide equal opportunity to all men, women, youth, and other social groups. - Women and disadvantaged groups are sometimes more shy or they lack information to participate in an activity, thus there is a need to ensure that participation of various genders is encouraged by clearly mentioning that at least 30% of activity participants must be composed of those usually under-represented.
+For e.g., if there are less or no women and youth participating, then more of them should be encouraged to attend and then an increase of a certain percentage year on year. - Special and advance efforts might be needed to include all stakeholders and participate equally. - Collaborate with the government agency that is responsible for the community's well-being, including women's well-being, and collaborate with partners who are more knowledgeable on GESI on the ground to ensure GESI principles are incorporated. - Include key ministries/agencies and stakeholders in GESI trainings or GESI-related workshops.
+This should be an ongoing process to engage them. - Invest resources in training and promoting collaborative approaches. - Ensure human resources capacity by conducting workshops to share learnings in integrating GESI approaches.
+Sharing experience and examples from case studies with varied geographical settings as well as scopes and approaches will help identify ways to integrate the GESI Policy. - The result of the workshop can be documented as a resource for enhancing the capacity of human resources in GESI integration. - > Consider initial training or workshops for women and other disadvantaged groups to prepare for a particular activity. - This activity is particularly applied when we work with partners on the ground.
+Some target beneficiaries are not used to getting involved in interventions, and in public speaking, even more so in talking about marine or fisheries resources.
 Therefore, initial preparation is needed to build confidence in participating in an activity.